Andb22/property_quiz_homework/property_homework.md

 ----------------
 Q8.
 What type of data structure is returned by calls to db.exec_prepared()?
 In the save method, how do we access the id from the returned data structure?

 Answer - An array is returned.
-We access the id from within the array by  ?????????????
+We access the id from within the array by using the key id
 ------------------
 Q9.
 Why do we use prepared statements when performing database operations?